cloudmesh-community/book/chapters/class/516/overview.md

 -   1400 words, three students in the project

 Projects with more students are expected to do more programming.
-The report is written in markdown and checked into github.
+The report is written in markdown and checked into GitHub.
 A Report could be substituted by a manual and benchmarks.

 For certain projects, the requirement of a report can be waved or is